Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 ## Keystore directory structure

-The `keystores` directory contains the following structure and files:
+For new scripts, `run_encryption` or `run_additional`, the folders within `keystores` folder can be specified through `subfoldername` parameter.
+The keystore and truststore name will use the `servicename` parameter value to create files.
+For existing (`run.sh` or `run.cmd`) scripts, the `keystores` directory contains the following structure and files:

 ```bash
 keystores